Giorgia Villa: 2020

 In January it was announced that Villa would represent Italy at the American Cup in March 2020.
 The following month it was announced that Villa would also represent Italy at the Tokyo World Cup taking place on April 4.
 At the American Cup Villa finished in seventh place after falling on the uneven bars, balance beam, and on floor exercise.
-The Tokyo World Cup was later canceled due to the COVID-19 pandemic in Japan.
+The Tokyo World Cup was later cancelled due to the COVID-19 pandemic in Japan.

 In November Villa competed at the Italian National Championships.
 She tied for first with Asia D'Amato after she fell on her vault.
 During event finals she won her fourth consecutive gold on the uneven bars, won silver on balance beam behind Martina Maggio, and gold on floor exercise.

 2021

 In April Villa was selected to represent Italy at the European Championships in Basel alongside Alice D'Amato, Martina Maggio, and Vanessa Ferrari.
 During qualifications Villa only competed on the uneven bars and balance beam.
 Although she fell off the balance beam, she was able to qualify to the uneven bars event final.
 During the event final she finished in fourth place behind Angelina Melnikova, Vladislava Urazova, and Amelie Morgan.

 In late June Villa competed at the Flanders International Team Challenge where she helped Italy place third.
 Individually she placed fifth in the all-around but won gold on balance beam and bronze on the uneven bars.
 Villa was named to the team to represent Italy at the 2020 Summer Olympics alongside Alice and Asia D'Amato and Martina Maggio.

 Villa won her third national all-around title in July; however she injured her ankle during floor exercise and was unable to compete at the Olympic Games.